zillet/knowledge-base/getting-started/how-to-create-a-wallet.md

 ---
 description: Getting Started
 sort: 2
+priority: 90
 excerpt: Create a New Wallet.
 Select an option for a type of wallet to create.
 Enter a strong password.
 Click the `"Create New Wallet"` button.
 Download and safely save your Wallet File.
 ---

 # How To Create a New Wallet